What Is a CP2000 IRS Notice? Plus, Response Letter Sample

 Since the income is already reported on form W2, the basis of the stock equals the selling price and the Schedule D results in a zero capital gain.

-However, the CP2000 Notice calculates a proposed additional tax on the entire selling price.
+However, the CP2000 IRS Notice calculates a proposed additional tax on the entire selling price.
 Therefore, you may receive the notification that indicates you owe quite a large amount due — but that notice may be incorrect.

-How to Read the CP2000 Notice
+How to Read the CP2000 IRS Notice

 To determine if your notice was sent in error, or if you truly do owe more in taxes, you need to know how to read the CP2000.